-What are the requirements of the new policy?
+What are the requirements of the policy?

-This policy applies to all grants awarded by NSERC or SSHRC from May 1, 2015 and onward; and by CIHR from January 1, 2008 and onward.
+This policy applies to all grants awarded by NSERC or SSHRC from May 1, 2015 and onward, and by CIHR, from January 1, 2008 and onward.
 Researchers holding previously awarded grants are also encouraged to adhere to the requirements of this policy.

-How to comply with the new policy
+How to comply with the policy

 Option 1 - Deposit your work into an open access repository

 Publish your research in the journal of your choice, then deposit your final, peer-reviewed manuscript into an institutional or disciplinary repository that will make the manuscript freely accessible.
 Ensure that your publisher permits self-archiving.
+The University of Toronto offers to its faculty a free and easy way to comply with the policy by depositing your publications into TSpace, the University’s secure research repository.
+The TSpace team is currently offering additional assistance by processing and depositing grant-funded research on behalf of the authors.
+Visit the Assisted Deposit page or contact TSpace staff to get started.

 Option 2 - Publish in an open access journal